 The whole point of using sales management software is to speed up your sales team.
 The tool you choose should be easy to set up and not require months of downtime just to train your team on it.

-As a sales team, you integrate with all other parts of your company from marketing to product to support.
+As a sales team, you integrate with all other parts of your company from marketing to product to support tools like Zendesk or similar alternatives.
 And your software should do the same.
 Sales management software should be able to easily capture and collect the information you need from the rest of your company’s software stack.

 Easy integrations with other tools allows you to set up custom reporting, generate automated email digests, send notifications and alerts through Slack, or trigger other custom workflows that save your team time.